-1. Approves a five-year agreement, commencing on July 1, 2022, with the San Diego County Sheriff's Department for General and Specialized Law Enforcement Services (Exhibit 1); and

-2. Authorizes the City Manager to execute said agreement.
+- 1. Approves a five-year agreement, commencing on July 1, 2022, with the San Diego County Sheriff's Department for General and Specialized Law Enforcement Services (Exhibit 1); and - 2.
+Authorizes the City Manager to execute said agreement.

-PASSED AND ADOPTED on , 2022, the City Council of the City of Lemon Grove, California, adopted Resolution No. , passed by the following vote:
+PASSED AND ADOPTED or n, 2022, the City Counc cil of the City of

+Lemon Grove, California, adopted Re solution No, passed by the following

+vote:

+AYES:

+NOES:

+ABSENT:

+ABSTAIN:

 Racquel Vasquez, Mayor

+Attest:

+Audrey Malone, City Clerk

+Assessed as to Forms

+Approved as to Form:

-Kristen Steinke, City Attorney
+Kristen Steinke, City Attorney -